Gentle traveler

 Though many physicians of his generation were grandfathered into specialty status, Jim chose to undergo formal board certification in both internal medicine and nephrology — reflecting the integrity, discipline, and professional standards that defined his life and work.
 He was elected a Fellow of the American College of Physicians (F.A.C.P.) and later served as a clinical faculty member affiliated with UCSF.
 Following his years in clinical practice, he continued working as a medical consultant and expert witness well into his later years.

 Outside of medicine, Jim loved travel, conversation, golf, tennis, and learning.
-He and Sally explored the world together for decades, always with maps in hand and curiosity leading the way.
-He was a longtime member of the Mill Valley Tennis Club, where he enjoyed both the game and the friendships surrounding it.
+He and Sally explored the world together for decades; maps in hand, curiosity leading the way.
+Always dapper, he was rarely seen at an event without one of his signature hand-tied bow ties.
+He was an Emeritus Life Member of the Mill Valley Tennis Club, where he enjoyed both the game and the friendships surrounding it.

 He is survived by his wife, Sally-Jean Shepard; daughters Sandy Shepard Wolfram and Elisabeth Shepard; granddaughter Leann McFalls; and great-grandsons Caleb and Cody McFalls.

-He will be remembered for his kindness, intelligence, quiet wit, and the steady generosity with which he moved through the world.
+He will be remembered for his kindness, intelligence, silly wit, and the steady generosity with which he moved through the world.